 If you are using Single Sign-On, your IT department will set up your login credentials.

-If you're using Password Authentication, on the next screen you'll want to enter your name and password.
+4. Finally, you will be asked to enter the temporary password that's contained in your email.
 Make sure if you're copying and pasting a password, you copy just the password with no additional spaces.
 Click Sign in when finished.

-If you're having trouble signing on to PoliteMail and you are using Azure Active Directory or a Federated End Point, you will need to contact your IT department to receive your login information.
+If you're having trouble signing on to PoliteMail and you are using Single Sign-On, you will need to contact your IT department to receive your login information.

 For more troubleshooting tips in setting up Single Sign-On, please click here.